Black History Archives Student Residency

 About

-Concordia University Library's Special Collections houses a large and growing collection of Black history and community archives that serve as an important record of the histories and contributions of Montreal’s English-speaking Black communities.
+Concordia University Library’s Special Collections and Archives houses a large and growing collection of Black history and community archives that serve as an important record of the histories and contributions of Montreal’s English-speaking Black communities.
 The Black history and community archives preserved by the Library contain records documenting the activities and interests of community organizations and individuals and cover a wide variety of topics, including community activism, social justice, politics, arts and culture, social and economic issues, and education, among many others.
 The archives include textual records, such as newspapers, reports, correspondence, and financial documents; photographic materials; artworks; oral histories; and more.

 Objectives of the program